jamesthesnake/jamesthesnake.github.io/_posts/2023-04-18-japan-hometown.md

 (If this sounds like it echoes the political economy of, say, two large English-speaking nations recently, well, folks greatly overestimate how different Western nations are from each other.)

+Educating children is incredibly expensive.
+The regions are quite annoyed that they pay to educate their children but that Tokyo reaps all the benefits.
+This state of affairs has continued for decades.

+But Japan has a policy response for it, and it is sort of beautiful.
+Called ふるさと納税 (Furusato Nouzei or, roughly, the Hometown Tax System), it works something like this:

+A substantial portion of Japan’s income-based taxes are residence taxes, which are paid to the city and prefecture (think state) that one resides in, based on one’s income in the previous year.
+The rate is a flat 10% of taxed income; due to quirks of calculating this which almost certainly aren’t relevant to you, you can estimate this as 8% of what white collar employees think their salary is.

+Furusato Nouzei allows you to donate up to 40% of next year’s residence tax to one or many cities/prefectures of your choice, in return for a 1:1 credit on your tax next year.
+This is entirely opt-in.
+Anyone can participate, regardless of where they live.